Davinchi: Getafe

 On 19 June 2025, several Spanish media outlets reported that La Liga club Getafe CF paid Davinchi's €650,000 release clause; despite that, Recreativo considered "insufficient" and expressed their discomfort over the move, as his release clause would increase to €1.5 million on 1 July.
 On 3 July, however, Getafe announced his signing on a three-year deal, with Recreativo going to Court and demanding the 1.5 million fee.

 Davinchi made his professional – and top tier – debut on 17 August 2025, starting in a 2–0 away win over RC Celta de Vigo.

 International career

 In October 2024, Davinchi received his first call-up to the Spain national under-18 team, and would feature regularly for the side in the following months.

 Personal life

 Davinchi's father, also named David, played for several years in the Spain national beach soccer team, playing with the likes of Quique Setién or Ramiro Amarelle.
+His father died in the Adamuz train accident on 18 January 2026.